Herbert Steffny: Professional career

 After modest successes as a youngster in long distance running, Steffny gave up the competitive running while studying biology, and returned to competition in the older than 30 category.

 His first victory came at the Echternach Marathon in 1983, and in the following year he would place third in the New York City Marathon.

 Steffny was the German champion in the 1985 marathon run, 1987 German champion in 10,000 meter run and 1989 German Champion in cross country.
 In addition came the title in the 25 kilometer road running and fell running.
 He won the Eurocross competition in Luxembourg in 1988.

 He was the first West German marathon runner to hold a medal in a major international event, as he placed 3rd in the 1986 European Championships in Athletics in Stuttgart Germany with a time of 2:11:30.

 He competed for Post-Jahn Freiburg.
 In his active career (officially particularly from the 80's), he was 1.79 meters tall and weighed 67 kg.
+He wrote the bestselling book on distance running in the German language reading market entitled Das große Laufbuch.